AY2526S1-CS2103T-F14B-1/tp/docs/DeveloperGuide.md

         - Test case: `find-n b d`
         - Test case: `find-t stu coll`
     - Press enter
-    - **Expected behavior:** LittleLogBook should show filtered contact list of only those that match the input string with information on how to proceed.
+    - **Expected:** LittleLogBook should show filtered contact list of only those that match the input string with information on how to proceed.

 <br>

 3. **Simulating find with no parameter inputs:**
    - Input the find command with no parameter
-        - - Test case: `find-c `
+        - Test case: `find-c `
-   - **Expected behavior:** LittleLogBook should say `invalid command format` and guide users on next steps.
+   - **Expected:** LittleLogBook should say `invalid command format` and guide users on next steps.

 <br>